 Pros of T/T Payment

 - Higher Transfer Limit

-Through T/T payment, you can make significant money transfers of large amounts.
+Here’s my favorite part about TT payment.
+I SEND significant money transfers without trouble.
 Many trade assurance suppliers ask buyers to send money through this method.

 The payment process completes within 3-5 days, which means the recipient (trade assurance suppliers) gets it faster.
 Thus, it is a fast payment method for sending money.